• Home

 Oven Baked Clay

-Sculpey oven bake clay is really easy to work with and is perfect for making small items like ornaments or pinch pots.
+Sculpey oven bake clay is easy to work with and is perfect for making small items like ornaments or pinch pots.

 air-dry clay